 A selection of the best spots where you can enjoy a quintessentially English afternoon tea in Bath…

 Afternoon tea is a great British tradition and what better place to enjoy it than the historic surroundings of Bailbrook House?
 Relax in one of the royal lounges or take in the panoramic views of the Avon Valley from the Cloisters Restaurant patio.
 Tea is served the traditional way using the finest loose-leaf teas, strained to your personal taste which together with a selection of delicious sandwiches, handmade cakes, pastries and scones make up the perfect tea experience.
-Why not take advantage of the hotel’s Prosecco afternoon tea offer during June, July and August and have two Prosecco teas for £29?
+Traditional afternoon tea is £23.50pp, savoury afternoon tea is £23.50pp, children’s tea is £9 per child, and the Somerset cream tea is £9.95pp.

 Bailbrook House Hotel, Eveleigh Avenue,

 Tel: 01225 855100